Mozart4242/SIEMELK/features.md

 6- Ability to set data retention periods per use case in case of upstream processing back pressure.

-Incoming events are stored initially in Apache Kafka before being processed in Nifi and then sent to Elasticsearch.
-This provides a buffer in case of bursts in activity while also providing an endpoint by topic management system with options for real time alert stream creation.

 <p align="center">
  <img alt="" src="images/kafka.png">
 </p>